SirPigari/miku/README.md

 Say goodbye to boring tabs and hello to Miku magic every time you open your browser. ✨

-Here’s what your new tab will look like with Miku-Tabs installed:
+Here's what your new tab will look like with Miku-Tabs installed:

 ![Miku-Tabs Final Look](images/sc/sc7.png)